Brand

 In the modern era, the concept of branding has expanded to include deployment by a manager of the marketing and communication techniques and tools that help to distinguish a company or products from competitors, aiming to create a lasting impression in the minds of customers.
 The key components that form a brand's toolbox include a brand's identity, personality, product design, brand communication (such as by logos and trademarks), brand awareness, brand loyalty, and various branding (brand management) strategies.
 Many companies believe that there is often little to differentiate between several types of products in the 21st century, hence branding is among a few remaining forms of product differentiation.

 Brand equity is the measurable totality of a brand's worth and is validated by observing the effectiveness of these branding components.
 When a customer is familiar with a brand or favors it incomparably over its competitors, a corporation has reached a high level of brand equity.
 Brand owners manage their brands carefully to create shareholder value.
 Brand valuation is a management technique that ascribes a monetary value to a brand.

 Etymology

 The word brand, originally meaning a burning piece of wood, comes from a Middle English brand, meaning "torch", from an Old English brand.
-It became to also mean the mark from burning with a branding iron.
+It came to also mean the mark from burning with a branding iron.